 Assess response to tildrakizumab before and at 28 weeks, and consider stopping treatment if there is no response

 3.11 Based on consultation comments, the committee understood that clinicians may find it unreasonable to continue tildrakizumab for 28 weeks for patients whose psoriasis is not responding to treatment.
 The committee recalled that, in the reSURFACE trials, patients whose disease had not had at least a 50% reduction in the PASI score at 12 weeks were less likely to have a PASI 75 response at 28 weeks than patients whose disease had partially responded at 12 weeks (PASI 50).
 The committee also recalled that most patients whose psoriasis had a PASI 75 response reached this outcome by week 22, after taking the third dose in week 16.
 It was aware that no similar data were presented for other outcomes such as DLQI.
-The committee considered that although stopping treatment from 14 weeks was considered in the economic modelling (see section 3.17), it was more appropriate to consider stopping treatment from 12 weeks because this reflected the trial data and was in line with previous NICE technology appraisal guidance, such as for etanercept, brodalumab, ixekizumab and secukinumab.
+The committee considered that although stopping treatment from 14 weeks was considered in the economic modelling (see section 3.17), it was more appropriate to consider stopping treatment from 12 weeks.
+This was because this reflected the trial data and was in line with previous NICE technology appraisal guidance, such as NICE's technology appraisal guidance for etanercept efalizumab for the treatment of adults with psoriasis, brodalumab for treating moderate to severe plaque psoriasis, ixekizumab for treating moderate to severe plaque psoriasis and secukinumab for treating moderate to severe plaque psoriasis.
 The committee concluded that if there was no adequate response at 28 weeks (either a PASI 75 response, or a PASI 50 response and a 5‑point reduction in DLQI), tildrakizumab should be stopped (see section 3.9).
 Also, if there has not been at least a 50% reduction in the PASI score from when treatment started to between 12 weeks and 28 weeks, stopping tildrakizumab should be considered.

 3.12 The company did a network meta-analysis to indirectly compare tildrakizumab with other biological treatments (adalimumab, brodalumab, etanercept, guselkumab, ixekizumab, secukinumab and ustekinumab) using data from 45 trials.
 The included trials assessed PASI 75 response at various time points, which the company grouped into separate stages for its analysis: